Australia is a global leader in digital games.

 Studios based in Australia are creating some of the world’s most popular games, making them a magnet for multimillion-dollar investment.

 Global capital is pouring into Australia’s digital games industry.
 We welcome foreign investment from AAA studios and ambitious startups.
 With international acclaim, pro-business regulation and a cracking lifestyle, our games eco-system is growing fast.

-- Sledgehammer Games, Electronic Arts, Keyword Studios, Wargaming and Gameloft are developing AAA games in Australia.
+- Sledgehammer Games, Electronic Arts, Keyword Studios, Riot Games and Gameloft are developing AAA games in Australia.

 - Since 2018, Supercell has made a series of strategic investments in racing game specialist Ultimate Studio.